ethyl2/nuxt-experiment/README.md

 - Cistercian monk numerals creator (uses canvas)
 - variable name creator with different case styles
 - color picker and namer page
+- highlighting search results with the Jabberwocky
+- madlibs with a sequential input

 Deployed at https://nuxt-experiments.herokuapp.com/